diffusionmri/home/content/authors/admin/_index.md

     url: https://www.njust.edu.cn/

 # Short bio (displayed in user profile at end of posts)
 bio: My research mainly focuses on the methodologies in Computational neuroimaging on diffusion MRI.
-He is interested in Quantitative imaging, Tractography-based Parcellation, Microstructure imaging, and Machine learning.
+I’m a poet and a big fan of Vincent Fang and Albert Leung, a badminton enthusiast and a big fan of badminton by Chong-Wei Lee and Dan Lin, a dad/son/husband.

 # Interests to show in About widget
 interests: